dylanbmorgan/ims-plot/README.md

         the optimised structure.
         * All examples given here have been calculated using this level of theory.
-    * In Gaussian, this can be written as follows:
+    * In the Gaussian input file, this can be written as follows:
         * `# PBE1PBE/Def2SVP opt`
 1. Parse the information from the Gaussian output file to a new input file.
     * It is recommended to employ [Open Babel](http://openbabel.org/wiki/Main_Page)